-The proof of Theorem \ref{thm:intro3} is similar to the smooth convergence for the $\F$-limit (see \cite[Section 9]{bamler2023compactness}).
-Roughly speaking, the approach involves constructing a product domain $U_z$ for each $z \in \RR$, such that $U_z$ is realized by a Ricci flow spacetime satisfying the required properties.
+The proof of Theorem \ref{thm:intro3} is similar to the proof of smooth convergence for an $\F$-limit (see \cite[Section 9]{bamler2023compactness}).
+Roughly speaking, the approach involves constructing a product domain $U_z$ for each $z \in \RR$, such that $U_z$ is realized as a Ricci flow spacetime satisfying the required properties.
 These local pieces are then glued together using a standard patching procedure.
 Special care must be taken in the case where $\t(z)=0$.

 The associated metric flow $\XX^z$ also contains a regular part $\RR^z$, which admits the structure of a Ricci flow spacetime $(\RR^z, \t^z, \partial_{\t^z}, g^z)$; see Theorem \ref{Fconvergence}.
-It can be shown—see Proposition \ref{prop:embed2}—that the isometric embedding $\iota_z$ from Theorem \ref{thm:iden} is, in fact, an isometric embedding of Ricci flow spacetimes.
-As a result, the regular part $\RR$ can be viewed as a gluing of all pieces $\iota_z(\RR^z)$.
+It can be shown---see Proposition \ref{prop:embed2}---that the isometric embedding $\iota_z$ from Theorem \ref{thm:iden} is, in fact, an isometric embedding of Ricci flow spacetimes.
+As a result, the regular part $\RR$ can be viewed as the union of the pieces $\iota_z(\RR^z)$.

 In general, the regular part $\RR$ may not be connected in the spacetime.
 We provide a sufficient condition (see Corollary \ref{cor:connected}) under which two points in $\RR$ lie in the same connected component.
 In particular, $\RR$ is connected if $T=+\infty$.
-We emphasize that this stands in sharp contrast to the regular part of an $\F$-limit, which is connected for each time-slice.
+We emphasize that this stands in sharp contrast to the regular part of an $\F$-limit, whose time slices are connected.
 For example, as illustrated in Figure \ref{embedding}, the slice $\RR_{t_3}$ consists of two components, namely $\iota_x(\RR^x_{t_3})$ and $\iota_y(\RR^y_{t_3})$.

-For each $z \in Z$, we can assign a conjugate heat kernel measure $\nu_{z;s}$ based at $z$ for $s \le \t(z)$, which is a probability measure on $\RR_s$.
+For each $z \in Z$ we can assign a conjugate heat kernel measure $\nu_{z;s}$ based at $z$ for $s \le \t(z)$, which is a probability measure on $\RR_s$.
 All these probability measures together satisfy the reproduction formula (see \eqref{eq:generalrep}).
 With the help of conjugate heat kernel measures, we can define a distance $d_t^Z$ at the time-slice $Z_t$ for any $t \in \III^-:=(-(1-2\sigma)T, 0]$.

 \begin{defn} For each $t \in \III^-$, we define the distance at the time-slice $Z_t$ by

 for any $x,y \in Z_t$, where $d_{W_1}^{\RR_s}$ denotes the $W_1$-Wasserstein distance on $(\RR_s, g^Z_s)$. \end{defn}